Fujifilm X-T100 vs Panasonic G90

 |Olympus E-M1 III||Y||stereo||mono||Y||Y||micro||3.1||Y||-||Y|

 |Olympus E-M5 III||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y|

 It is notable that the G90 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T100 lacks such a headphone port.

-Both the X-T100 and the G90 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the G90 followed on from the Panasonic G80.
+The G90 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X-T100 better than the Panasonic G90 or vice versa?
 The listing below highlights the relative strengths of the two models.